-As for the year 2022, the company did not order additional capsule production machines because there is already enough production capacity to meet the demand.
+As for the year 2022 and 2023, the company did not order additional capsule production machines because there is already enough production capacity to meet the demand.

-The Production of The Can products:

-At the end of 2019, the company ordered one canning machine to test the production and distribution of canned collagen products in the market.
-One more machine was ordered in April 2020, bringing the average maximum production capacity in 2020 to

-2.35 million cans per year, derived from the number of two machines and the working time of production staff in two shifts of 8 hours per day.
-Lat In July and August 2021, four more machines are being ordered to assist marketing efforts to introduce more canned collagen products.
-As a result, in 2021, the average production capacity climbed to 9.64 million cans, and the capacity utilization rate increased to 13.90 percent, with an actual production volume of 1.34 million cans, compared to 0.04 million cans in 2020.
+The Production of The Can products: At the end of 2019, the company ordered one canning machine to test the production and distribution of canned collagen products in the market.
+One more machine was ordered in April 2020, bringing the average maximum production capacity in 2020 to 2.35 million cans per year, derived from the number of two machines and the working time of production staff in two shifts of 8 hours per day.
+In July and August 2021, four more machines are being ordered to assist marketing efforts to introduce more canned collagen products.
+As a result, in 2021, the average production capacity climbed to 9.64 million cans, and the capacity utilization rate increased to 13.90 percent, with an actual production volume of 1 .
+3 4 million cans, compared to 0.04 million cans in 2020.
 The increase in canning machinery output and capacity utilization rate is attributable to sales and marketing plans being adjusted to cover a wider range of products.
 In June 2021, the company began selling canned collagen products.

-As for the year 2022, the company did not purchase additional canned machinery.
+As for the year 2022 and 2023, the company did not purchase additional canned machinery.
 However, there was an order for a packing machine for canned collagen products.
 Details can be found under "The production of The Sachet products."

-Production of bird's nest drink:
+Production of bird's nest

-In the year 2022, the company wants to expand into more types of production.
+drink: In the year 2022, the company wants to expand into more types of production.
 Including seeing the increasing demand for the bird's nest drink market as well Therefore, the product is being developed in the form of a bird's nest drink.
-It has ordered a production machine that can produce up to 150,000 bottles per month and is in the process of developing a production formula with King Mongkut's Institute of Technology Ladkrabang team.
+It has ordered a production machine that can produce up to 1 5 0,0 0 0 bottles per month and is in the process of developing a production formula with King Mongkut's Institute of Technology Ladkrabang team.
+It is expected to be available for sale within the first quarter of 2024.